Triglycerides vs. Ethyl Ester Omega-3s: How They're Different

 • Investigated the response of the Omega-3 Index, the percentage of EPA+DHA in red blood cell membranes, to supplementation with two different omega-3 fatty acid formulations in humans

-• 150 volunteers randomly assigned to one of the three groups:
+• 150 volunteers were randomly assigned to one of the three groups:

 2. Corn oil (placebo group)